ABHIJITHCV11/Bank_Marketing_Campaign_EDA/README.md

 # Credit EDA Assignment

 This case study aims to identify patterns which indicate if a client has difficulty paying their installments

+[Bank+Marketing+Campaign_EDA-blank+notebook.ipynb](https://github.com/ABHIJITHCV11/Bank_Marketing_Campaign_EDA/blob/master/Bank%2BMarketing%2BCampaign_EDA-blank%2Bnotebook%20(1).ipynb) *Contains the python code.*

+[Presentation 4.pdf](https://github.com/ABHIJITHCV11/Bank_Marketing_Campaign_EDA/blob/master/Presentation%204.pdf) *Contains Overall approach of the analysis,key findings and conclusions.*

 ## 1. Problem statement
 The loan providing companies finds it hard to give loans to the people due to their